burcukolcak/burcukolcak.github.io/_pages/research.md

 Alexandra Filindra and Burcu Kolcak.
 "Spatial Determinants of Enactment of Second Amendment Sanctuary Ordinances".

-Alexandra Filindra, Burcu Kolcak, and Anita Manatschal.
-"Attitudes Toward Immigration and Political Intolerance: Evidence from the U.S., Switzerland, and Turkey".
+Alexandra Filindra, Burcu Kolcak, Mia Gandenberger, and Anita Manatschal.
+"The Exclusionary Conception of the Demos and Political Intolerance: Evidence from the U.S., Switzerland, and Turkey".